Barnsley Council Special Educational Needs Local Offer can be found by clicking on the link below

 Interventions for individual children with specific needs are structured programmes delivered with the advice and support of external services, targeted at particular barriers to learning and are time limited.
 Examples include speech therapy programmes.

-Children who have a statement of special educational needs or an Education,Health and Care Plan (EHCP) will have access to the support, interventions and strategies identified on their statement or EHCP.
+Children who have an Education,Health and Care Plan (EHCP) will have access to the support, interventions and strategies identified on their statement or EHCP.

 How is extra support allocated?